SitePen/dgrid/README.md

 </pre>
 The Grid class also provides a styleColumn(colId, css) method to programmatically style a column.
-See the <a href="doc/api.html?d-list/doc/Grid">API viewer for a list methods available on the List component</a>.
+See the <a href="doc/api.html?d-list/doc/Grid">API viewer for a list methods available on the List component</a> (make sure to download the project to view this link, it is not available from github).

 <h2>OnDemandList</h2>
 This extends List to provide on-demand lazy loading or paging of data as the user